StanleyZhang1992/EyeXcellent-Frontend/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
 =======
 # EyeXcellent-Frontend
 This project contains the code for "EyeXcellent's" front-end.
-You could go to "https://eyexcellent.herokuapp.com/" to try it out!
+You could go to "https://eyexcellent.herokuapp.com/" to try it out.
 >>>>>>> aeff5a0b645b964038704074bb5c0fd38e1cf525